How to Choose a Mattress

 - Plastic – Many of our mattresses use a food grade plastic (with no BPA, PVC, or phthalates) to make the mattress waterproof.
 The Naturepedic mattresses are covered in organic cotton, brushed with a layer of food-grade plastic.
 If you would like to avoid plastic altogether, chose the Naturepedic Cotton Quilted Delux 252 or the Nook Pebble Pure.

 - Allergens – Some people are allergic to wool and latex.
-If you are fearful of these allergies, you may want to opt for a Naturepedic mattress which uses baking soda instead of wool and latex, as its flame retardant.
+If you are fearful of these allergies, you may want to opt for a Naturepedic mattress which uses baking soda as its flame retardant, instead of wool and natural latex.

 - Firmness – SIDS guidelines warn parents to have their babies sleep on a firm surface.
 The Naturepedic 150 coil mattresses are very firm, but for an extra level of firmness, choose a Naturepedic mattress with 252 coils instead.